-7. The Institution will ensure that the Volunteer is provided with a suitable classroom and that the number of students does not exceed 50 in any given class.
-Students' English language level should be sufficient to participate in discussion and to benefit from spoken language training (i.e. lower-intermediate to advanced).
+6. The College will ensure that the Volunteer is provided with a suitable classroom, and timetabling conducive for learning and for teaching and will ensure that the number of students does not exceed 50 in any given class.
+The English Language skills of students should be sufficient (i.e. lower-intermediate to advanced) for discussion groups and to benefit from spoken language training.

-8. The Volunteer will be available for work for a minimum of 20 hours a week and a maximum of 25 hours a week.
-This comprises 10-15 hours for teaching and 5-10 hours for lesson planning and informal interaction with students and colleagues outside the classroom.
-The Institution will provide the Volunteer with a teaching timetable at the beginning of his/her placement to which both parties should agree.
+7. The Volunteer shall be available for work for a minimum of 20 hours a week and a maximum of 25 hours a week as follows: between 10-15 hours teaching, focused on the teaching of English; and between 5-10 hours lesson planning.
+The Volunteer, where possible, will make themselves available to talk to students and staff between the hours of 8am and 4pm.
+The volunteer shall also be available for